capability

 technical dressing

 Often the set dressing is contiguous with the set itself and therefore the design of the two go hand-in-hand.
-This is especially true for technical dressing such as consoles which have featured on a regular basis in the sets worked on.
+This is especially true for technical dressing such as consoles which have featured on a regular basis in the projects and sets worked on.

 TOMB RAIDER II - Glider Pod Interior and Console Drawing